-At any point once a borrower leaves school and enters repayment, a borrower can submit an Employment Certification Form for Public Service Loan Forgiveness (ECF) to indicate intent to pursue PSLF.
-The ECF will initiate a process through which a borrower's student loan servicer can verify the borrower's qualifying employment and validate any on-time, qualifying payments made toward an eligible loan.
+At any point once a borrower leaves school and enters repayment, a borrower can submit a Public Service Loan Forgiveness (PSLF) & Temporary Expanded PSLF (TEPSLF) Certification & Application(Application) to indicate intent to pursue PSLF.
+The Application will initiate a process through which a borrower's student loan servicer can verify the borrower's qualifying employment and validate any on-time, qualifying payments made toward an eligible loan.
 The borrower and employer usually each fill out a part of this form.
 The borrower or employer can then submit the form to the borrower's servicer or the servicer the Department of Education uses for PSLF processing.
 For all borrowers, the servicer that the Department of Education uses for PSLF processing will determine whether the borrower's employer is a qualified employer.
 If the borrower's employer is a qualified employer, the borrower's loans will be transferred to the servicer the Department of Education uses for PSLF processing, and that servicer will handle the loans until the borrower has made 120 qualifying payments.

-- 1. Determine whether information the servicer provides about PSLF, including online materials, is accurate, clear, and understandable, and whether relevant information borrowers need to make informed decisions about the program is missing. - 2.
-Assess the servicer's call scripts and other materials to determine if or when phone representatives are directed to ask whether borrowers work for a government or non-profit entity. - 3.
-Determine whether the servicer informs borrowers about the availability of PSLF when they indicate they are employed in the government or non-profit sectors. - 4.
-When borrowers express interest in using PSLF, determine whether the servicer informs borrowers about the benefits of and process for submitting an ECF. - 5.
-After the borrower has already submitted an ECF for at least one period of eligible employment, determine whether the servicer informs the borrower about the benefits of submitting additional ECFs. - 6.
-When borrowers express interest in using PSLF, determine whether the servicer checks to make sure the borrower has qualifying Direct Loans, and if the borrower has FFELP or Perkins loans, accurately describes the need to obtain a Direct Consolidation Loan to benefit from PSLF. - 7.
-When borrowers express interest in using PSLF, determine whether the servicer confirms that the borrower is repaying using an Income-Driven Repayment plan, and if the borrower is not, accurately describes which payment plans are eligible for PSLF, and how an Income-Driven Repayment plan will maximize the benefit. - 8.
-Determine whether the servicer informs all borrowers of Direct Loans who are inquiring about a Direct Consolidation Loan that their progress towards PSLF will reset once they consolidate. - 9.
-Determine whether the servicer informs borrowers with both Direct Loans and other federal loans who are inquiring about a Direct Consolidation Loan that they may elect to exclude the existing Direct Loans for which they have already made Qualifying Payments from the Direct Consolidation Loan.
+1. Determine whether information the servicer provides about PSLF, including online materials, is accurate, clear, and understandable, and whether relevant information borrowers need to make informed decisions about the program is missing.

+2. Assess the servicer's call scripts and other materials to determine if or when phone representatives are directed to ask whether borrowers work for a government or non-profit entity.

+25 The PSLF waiver is not available to borrowers with Parent Plus loans.

+3. Determine whether the servicer informs borrowers about the availability of PSLF when they indicate they are employed in the government or non-profit sectors.

+4. When borrowers express interest in using PSLF, determine whether the servicer informs borrowers about the benefits of and process for submitting an Application.

+5. After the borrower has already submitted an Application for at least one period of eligible employment, determine whether the servicer informs the borrower about the benefits of submitting additional Applications.

+6. When borrowers express interest in using PSLF, determine whether the servicer checks to make sure the borrower has qualifying Direct Loans, and if the borrower has FFELP or Perkins loans, accurately describes the need to obtain a Direct Consolidation Loan to benefit from PSLF.

+7. When borrowers express interest in using PSLF, determine whether the servicer confirms that the borrower is repaying using an Income-Driven Repayment plan, and if the borrower is not, accurately describes which payment plans are eligible for PSLF, and how an Income-Driven Repayment plan will maximize the benefit.

+8. Determine whether the servicer informs all borrowers of Direct Loans who are inquiring about a Direct Consolidation Loan that their progress towards PSLF will reset once they consolidate.

+9. Determine whether the servicer informs borrowers with both Direct Loans and other federal loans who are inquiring about a Direct Consolidation Loan that they may elect to exclude the existing Direct Loans for which they have already made Qualifying Payments from the Direct Consolidation Loan.